Artists

 Dan Jones and his wife Charlotte are life long natives of Botetourt County.
 They live on a farm several miles west of Fincastle off Blacksburg Road.
 The view from their deck is the mountains between Fincastle and Craig County.
 And the view is exactly what a photographer considers the holy grail of photography—that is, ever changing seasons and ever changing light which provide tranquility and inspiration.
 They also have traveled extensively both in the states and Europe with the goal of seeing new sights and getting new inspiration.
 And once back home, Dan heads to his studio overlooking the mountains to create new photographic endeavors.
 A newer pursuit is printing the photos directly on aluminum sheets giving the photo an unparalleled brilliance and hue and longevity.

-Dan is represented by the Lackey Studio and Art gallery, Daleville.
+Dan currently works out of his studio and gallery at his home.
 His work has won national awards and is exhibited in board rooms, homes, magazines, books, and on line.
 He also shows his art in shows by whim or moments of insanity.

 Dan Jones